liCCcccs/RL_reproduce_notes_newTheme/_posts/2020-07-09-TicTacToe.md

 ---
-layout: post
 title:  "Tic Tac Toe"
 date:   2020-07-09 16:10:15 +1000
 categories: jekyll update
+permalink: /RL_notes/TTT/
 ---
 This example is initiated in Section 1.5 in the RL book.

 ### Problem setup

+In this problem we have two purposes:

-1. Train an agent against a imperfect fixed opponent.
+1. Train an agent against a imperfect fixed opponent, where the fixed opponent means that given a state, the action taken by the opponent is deterministic.
 2. Train two agent against each other.

-* A fixed opponent means that given a state, the action taken by the opponent is deterministic.

 In problem 1, the opponent goes first, its piece is denoted as an **X**, while the agent's piece is denoted as an **O**.
 One grid on a chess board has 3 possible states: empty, a piece **X**, a piece **O**, we denote them as 0, 1, 2 respectively.

 For a 3x3 chess board, there are $$3^{3\times 3} = 19683$$ different states. \
 Actions for players are placing an **X** or **O** on an empty grid. \
 Rewards are 0 each step before the game ends.
-If agent wins, reward is 1 for the last step, if loses or tie, reward is -1 for th elast step.
+If agent wins, reward is 1 for the last step, if loses or tie, reward is -1 for the last step.

+### Algorithm

+Although we haven't learned any reinforcement learning algorithms here, the book provides a backup diagram and a *temporal-difference* updating rule, which enables us to actually writing some code to solve this problem.
+We update the state value only when greedy actions are taken according to the updating rule:

+$$V(S_t) = V(S_t) + \alpha [V(S_{t+1}) - V(S_t)]$$

+Knowledge about *backup diagram*, *state value*, *$$\epsilon$$-greedy policy* and so on will be learned in the next few chapters.

-### Demo
+### Results

 1. Match against an imperfect opponent